--- Celebrate Lunar New Year with our curated collection of food shows and more, streaming free ---

 But please, how could you not love this easy dessert made up of just three ingredients?
 I find myself whipping it up in a flash and eating it even when Chinese New Year is not on its way.
 My advice for novices: eat it fresh, with a spoonful of extra honey, or let it mature for a few days and slice it into portable pieces when unexpected friends drop by.
 My mum, not a calorie counter, has her favourite way of serving it – lightly battered in an almost thinned-down pancake mix and deep-fried to golden perfection.

-Oh yes, I love nian gao.
-And with 2021 so unpredictable, I’m going to eat double to ensure family reunions and togetherness are on the cards this year.
+So this new year, I’m going to eat double to ensure family reunions and togetherness are on the cards this year.

 More lucky dishes